 For those who would like to make a donation in memory of Della, the family suggests the Crossroads Art Center through Tami's Pine Valley Funeral Home and Cremation Services, PO Box 543, Halfway, Oregon 97834.
 Online condolences can be shared at www.tamispinevalleyfuneralhome.com

-To send flowers to Amanda "Della" Steele's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Amanda "Della" Steele, please visit our floral store.